 This is made possible because the virtual machine itself behaves like a complete computer system and can run Java byte code.
 As long as the virtual machine has been implemented for a computer system, any java code will automatically run on that machine.

-Here is another article for you 😊 "What does forking a repo mean?"
+Here is another article you might like 😊 "What Is A Web Framework?"